 Safe international receiving and shipping, mail services, mailbox rental, internet, fax and copy services, greeting cards, office and packing supplies.
 Operated by Jessica Corley and Rhonda Manthei who arrived in 2011 from Albuquerque, New Mexico.
 Mon-Fri, 9am-6pm; Sat, 10am-2pm

 Prestige Car Rentals - South Side - 114-A Amapas.

 Woman-owned and operated auto rental agency with friendly service and a wide selection of models and makes on a daily, weekly or monthly basis.
 Prestige Car Rental can deliver the jeep or car to your door or to the airport.
 Daily, 9am-6pm

 Cabbage Cafe/El Repollo Rojo - Remance - 204-A Rivera del Rio street.

 This charming out of the way place in a typical and charming Puerto Vallarta neighborhood along the Cuale River is filled with an eclectic collection of art, theater and movie posters and pictures.
 Serving regional Mexican food with specialties from all over the country including chile en nogada, chicken mole from Puebla or Oaxaca, hearty carne en su jugo (steak in its juice), and soups and salads.
 Additionally, the vegetarian menu is tasty and diverse.
 Woman owned and operated with Lola Bravo.
-Frommer's has rated the Red Cabbage/El Repollo Rojo restaurant as "exceptional traditional Mexican cuisine".
+Frommer's travel guide-book has rated the Red Cabbage/El Repollo Rojo restaurant as "exceptional traditional Mexican cuisine".
 Known for its quality service.
+Recommended.
 Closed in September.
 Mon-Sun, 5pm-11pm.

 Uncommon Grounds Chill Out Lounge - South Side